-A. Non-punitive measures, such as an educational or administrative requirement designed to bring conduct in compliance with Policy 3.63;

-- C. Being ordered to leave the premises or property owned or controlled by the university by the person in charge of the property or by the police; - D. Applicable institutional disciplinary proceedings for students, faculty, staff or others, as appropriate; - E. Prosecution for violation of local, state or federal law; - F. Restriction of future use of, or access to, the university campus; - G. Reimbursement for damages.
+- A. Non-punitive measures, such as an educational or administrative requirement designed to bring conduct in compliance with Policy 3.63; - B. Being asked to cease and desist or to relocate by appropriate university employees acting within the scope of their duties or the police; - C. Being ordered to leave the premises or property owned or controlled by the university by the person in charge of the property or by the police; - D. Applicable institutional disciplinary proceedings for students, faculty, staff or others, as appropriate; - E. Prosecution for violation of local, state or federal law; - F. Restriction of future use of, or access to, the university campus; - G. Reimbursement for damages.